yunpengn/InterviewCracker/KnowledgeBase/Redis.md

 - Unlike ZooKeeper or etcd, Redis Cluster does not need an extra centralized party to coordinate and maintain cluster information.
 Nodes inside a Redis Cluster uses the gossip protocol to monitor the health of each other.
 - Unlike other data stores which often use consistent hashing for data partitioning, Redis Cluster uses a unique hash slot approach which always divides the key space into 16384 slots.
 Then, the nodes only have ownership on some of the slots.

+## What does Redis do when the keys expire?

+- Redis utilizes a combination of the following two strategies:
+    - Lazy deletion: only execute `expireIfNeeded` function when there is an operation on this key and it has expired.
+    - Periodic deletion: perform a scan of the expiration hash-set every 10s, scan & `expireIfNeeded` for 20 keys in the hash-set randomly, repeat this process if more than 25% of the 20 keys are deleted.